HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* Provide slicing logic for slices on Observation.component that are be distinguished by their code:
+* Provide slicing logic for slices on Observation.component that are to be distinguished by their code:

   ```
   * component ^slicing.discriminator.type = #pattern